 The sites visual amenity has been both preserved and enhanced.
 The proposed architecture and site design integrates/camouflages itself with the natural landscape.
 Although closely located to the commercial facilities of Buderim and the Sunshine Coast, the site is so discreet it is only partially viewable from very few locations in, on and around Buderim.
 Nonetheless, design considerations have been made by us of the views from those locations, particularly from the parkland above.
 Green walls and green roofs ensure the view from the park is impacted in a very minimal way, if at all.
 Boundary landscape buffering, retaining the sites mapped vegetation, as well as vegetation planted in and around the accommodation seeks to ensure the visual impacts are kept extremely minimal for Buderim.
 Badderam's Landscape Architect and revered Horticulturist Sidonie Carpenter advises “it is expected the vegetation upon the site will about double post construction, when compared with what exists upon the site pre construction”.
 This increase is significant, seeing the resort make a substantial additional contribution to Buderim's ecological systems, flora and fauna habitats and the environment.

 The site is so discreet it can be seen only partially from very few locations in and around Buderim and on the plain looking back up toward the Buderim village.
 A green hidden jewel.

-Badderam respectfully acknowledges the Country of the Gubbi Gubbi/Kabi Kabi peoples on which the Badderam Resort will be developed and we recognise their continuing connection to land, waters environment, knowledge, traditions and community.
+Badderam respectfully acknowledges the Country of the Gubbi Gubbi/Kabi Kabi people on which the Badderam Resort will be developed and we recognise their continuing connection to our land, waters, environment, knowledge, traditions and community.
 We pay our respect to Elders both past, present, and emerging.
 Always was, always will be.